 Recent advances in technology are providing exciting new opportunities to create sophisticated paper-based tests that can accurately detect subtle biological changes in the body.
 The team are now applying the power of these new biosensors to improve dementia care.
 They will initially focus on detecting urinary tract infections, which are the most common cause of infection in the elderly.
-Their aim is to develop a reliable diagnostic test and integrate this into a care pathway that includes communication with GPs who can initiate rapid treatment, avoiding the need for hospital care.
+Their aim is to develop a reliable diagnostic test in the home and integrate this into a care pathway that includes communication with GPs who can initiate rapid treatment, avoiding the need for hospital care.

 2. Scientific goals

 Approximately one quarter of hospital beds in the UK are made up of people living with dementia with as much as 20 per cent of those admissions due to potentially preventable acute conditions such as infection.
 The UKDRI programme led by Prof Paul Freemont aims to reduce the burden of infections on people living with dementia by developing in-home tests to monitor common infections such as urinary tract infections and prevent premature hospitalisation and subsequent cognitive decline.
 To achieve this our overall aim is to conduct in-depth longitudinal studies on people living with dementia to experimentally determine the molecular microbiological, physiological and behavioural changes associated with infections, focusing initially on UTIs.